HITECHCRIME/HC_SG224_I_Played_For_A_Reason/README.md

 Such Wicked times, we gotta fight
 We gotta fight

-I played for a reason, it's twofold
+i played for a reason, it's twofold crashing through the twisted rot got a couple friends in darkness of the draught

-Crashing through the twisted rot got a couple friends in darkness of the draught tried my fingers on the truth it's a draught when I lay my fingers on the truth tough to count them on the floor they fell off
+tried my fingers on the truth
+it's a draught - when (as) I lay my fingers on the truth tough to count them on the floor they fell off

 i know maybe touched it a bit too hard